 - Let cool, and then use a sharp knife to cut the corn off the cob.
 Set aside.

 - Grab the avocado half and slice into thin strips.

 Note: If you do use a jalapeno (or habanero pepper) wear gloves while you’re cutting it up!
-The first time I did this, I forgot about it and my fingertips were burning the rest of the night!
+Wash your hands immediately after and be careful not to touch your eyes.
+The first time I cut a jalapeno, I seeded it with my bare hands and my fingers were burning the rest of the night!

 Keywords: Vegan Tortilla Soup

 The first time I made this, I added an extra habanero pepper to ours, and it was super spicy!
 If you’re not a huge fan of spice, leave it out.
 I think we were both sweating by the end of this dinner.
 Still, it was good, and an easy dinner to make with only one pot to clean!